The European Union is a substantial producer of milk and milk products, which are integrated in the common market organisation (CMO).

-The legal bases for the EU milk and milk products sector is covered by EU regulation 1308/2013 on the common organisation of the agricultural markets and by the following regulations:
+The legal bases for the EU milk and milk products sector are covered by EU Regulation 1308/2013 on the common organisation of the agricultural markets, and by the following regulations:

-- EU regulation 880/2012 on transitional cooperation and contractual negotiations of producer organisations in the milk and milk products sector.
+- EU Regulation 880/2012 on transnational cooperation and contractual negotiations of producer organisations in the milk and milk products sector.

 In addition to the marketing standards for spreadable fats, specific definitions, designations and sales descriptions apply to the following products:

 The EU milk market observatory provides data and information on the milk sector.
-It follows and analyses past and present trends at a global and European level for topics such as production, balance between supply and demand, production costs and markets perspectives.
+It follows and analyses past and present trends at a global and European level for topics such as:

 The committee for the common organisation of the agricultural markets meets regularly to discuss areas such as the evolution of market prices, production and trade in the EU and non-EU countries.